bocks-ds/datasource/README.md

 Similar to indirect associations, this relationship results in a `Descriptor` object being nested within `spells`

-Unlike our other relationship associations, this entry should have only one value for `supported_tables` (it remains a list simply for the sake of type consistency).
+Unlike our other relationship associations, this entry should have only one value for `supports` (it remains a list simply for the sake of type consistency).

 _Note: If `junction_target` is provided, `direct: true` will be ignored._